charanpulivendula/F1_Tracker/README.md

-# Getting Started with IU Racing Dashboard
+# Getting Started with Formula 1 Tracker

 # Overview
- Racing dashboard for an autonomous racing car involves integrating various technologies to track and display real-time data such as speed, location, throttle, brake, steering angle, and tire temperature.
+ Formula1 dashboard for a Formula1 car involves integrating various technologies to track and display real-time data such as speed, location, throttle, brake, steering angle, and tire temperature.
 Here's an overview of the components and their interactions:

 # prereq
 1) Node JS (`sudo apt install nodejs`)(check if installed `node -v`)